csauve/todotxt-parser/README.md

 ```

 ### dateRegex
 A `RegExp` used to match the creation and completion dates.
-It should not contain any capture groups.
+It should not contain any capture groups, and any modifiers (like case insensitivity) will be ignored.
 Matches will be parsed by the `dateParser` function.
 This option defaults to capturing "YYYY-MM-DD" format:
 ```coffee
 /\d{4}-\d{2}-\d{2}/
 ```

 ### relaxedWhitespace
 The todo.txt specification does not allow for more than 1 space between the completion mark, completion date, priority, creation date, and text.
 This ensures priorities and tasks line up so lines can be sorted consistently.
-When `relaxedWhitespace` is changed to `true`, these restrictions are lifted.
+When `relaxedWhitespace` is set to `true`, these restrictions are lifted.
 ```coffee
 # none of these longer whitespace gaps would have been valid
 parser.parse "x   2013-11-11   (B)   2013-10-11   Clean up",